kkiesling/ans-python-workshop/_episodes/01-run-quit.md

 Here the `Out` is indicating that this is the output from the code we executed in command `[1]`.

+For the remainder of the workshop, these lessons won't include the input/output portions shown here but rather just the commands and resulting output.

 [anaconda]: https://docs.continuum.io/anaconda/install
 [jupyter]: http://jupyter.org/